jsenv/core/packages/test/README.md

 # 4. API

-The following code demonstrates all the parameters of `executeTestPlan`:
+The following code illustrates all the parameters of `executeTestPlan`:

 ```js
 import {